puppetlabs/puppet-docs/source/puppet/3.5/reference/lang_summary.markdown

 In the standard agent/master architecture, nodes request catalogs from a puppet master server, which compiles and serves them to nodes as needed.
 When running Puppet standalone with puppet apply, catalogs are compiled locally and applied immediately.

 Agent nodes cache their most recent catalog.
 If they request a catalog and the master fails to compile one, they will re-use their cached catalog.
 This recovery behavior is governed by the [`usecacheonfailure`][usecacheonfailure] setting in [puppet.conf][config].
 When testing updated manifests, you can save time by turning it off.

+For more information, see [the reference page on catalog compilation][compilation].

 Example